Skip to main content

 Does this satisfy EPPC’s requirement?
 We sure hope so, because we’d hate to be sued for merely writing one sentence mentioning the issue.

 Sullivan says he has been assured that Whelan “does not support torture” and Whelan himself says that he has “never defended torture."
-But since he was Principal Deputy Assistant Attorney General for the Office of Legal Counsel in the U.S. Department of Justice until 2004, during which time the administration was debating the use of torture, perhaps this presents a good opportunity for him to explain just what, if any, his role was in this debate.
+But since he was Principal Deputy Assistant Attorney General for the Office of Legal Counsel in the U.S. Department of Justice until 2004(link is external), during which time the administration was debating the use of torture, perhaps this presents a good opportunity for him to explain just what, if any, his role was in this debate.